reciprocity/zenlib/README.md

 `npm install && npm run bootstrap`

+#### Storybook packages

+Second, navigate to /packages/_storybook_ and install all packages dependencies of the storybook website.
+Run this command to do it:

+`npm install`

 #### Run storybook

 You'll want to start the storybook website so you can browse all demos and stories for the existing components.